AndrewConway/ConcreteSTV/nsw/NSWLocalCouncilLegislation2021Commentary.md

 `the exhausted votes are to be excluded at the value that the votes were transferred to the candidate.`

 This is ambiguous, and could change who gets elected.
+I believe the NSWEC uses the same interpretation, although I have not checked quite as carefully as in other cases.

 ### When to apply clause 11 Election without reaching quota